libriscv/libriscv/README.md

 ## Example programs

+The [binaries folder](/binaries/) has a lot of example programs.

 Building and running your own ELF files that can run in freestanding RV32G is quite challenging, so consult the `barebones` example!
-It's a bit like booting on bare metal, except you can more easily implement system functions.
+It's a bit like booting on bare metal, except you can choose your own system functions.
 The fun part is of course the extremely small binaries and total control over the environment.

 The `newlib` example projects have much more C and C++ support, but still misses things like environment variables and such.
 This is a deliberate design as newlib is intended for embedded development.
 It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.

 The `linux` example projects use the Linux-configured cross compiler and will expect you to implement quite a few system calls just to get into `int main()`.
 In addition, you will have to setup argv, env and the aux-vector.
 There are helper methods to do all of this, and you should have a look at the emulator on how to set it up.

-Finally, the `micro` project implements the absolutely minimal freestanding RV32GC C/C++ environment.
-You won't have a heap implementation, so no new/delete.
-And you can't printf values because you don't have a C standard library, so you can only write strings and buffers using the write system call.
-Still, the stripped binary is only 784 bytes, and will execute only ~120 instructions running the whole program!
-The `micro` project actually initializes zero-initialized memory, calls global constructors and passes program arguments to main.

 ## Building for Windows